goodylili/HackerGo/README.md

 You'll find HackerGo useful if you're struggling with productivity;
 You can use HackerGo to read tech news seamlessly from your CLI, and seeking for Job opportunities.

-You don't need to leave your IDE/Editor; The world is waiting; Keep hacking hacker 🦹🏾‍ 🦸🏼
+You don't need to leave your IDE/Editor; The world is waiting; Keep hacking; hacker, Go 🦹🏾‍ 🦸🏼

 ## Pre-requisites
 - [The Go SDK](https://go.dev/dl/)